nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 state.
 The main use of listeners is for the MAC layer to know when the PHY is busy or not (for transmission and collision avoidance).

-The PHY layer can be in one of seven states:
+The PHY layer can be in one of these states:

 #.
 TX: the PHY is currently transmitting a signal on behalf of its associated
    MAC
 #.
 RX: the PHY is synchronized on a signal and is waiting until it has received
    its last bit to forward it to the MAC.
 #.
-IDLE: the PHY is not in the TX, RX, or CCA_BUSY states.
+CCA_BUSY: the PHY is issuing a PHY-CCA.indication(BUSY) indication for the primary channel.
 #.
-CCA_BUSY: the PHY is not in TX or RX state but the measured energy is higher than the energy detection threshold.
+IDLE: the PHY is not in the TX, RX, or CCA_BUSY states.
 #.
 SWITCHING: the PHY is switching channels.
 #.
 SLEEP: the PHY is in a power save mode and cannot send nor receive frames.
 #.
 OFF: the PHY is powered off and cannot send nor receive frames.